jriwanek/ForgeModdingSkeleton/README.md

 1) Support Curse ChangeLog from String
 2) Sonarqube & Jar Signing Support for Travis
 3) Sonarqube & Jar Signing Support for CircleCI
-4) Only supports the maven-publish plugin, not the kind DarkHax used to use
+4) Only supports the maven-publish plugin, not the old maven plugin which also supports SSH Pubkey authentication
 5) Secret parser should support Gradle properties too
 6) Fix JUnit3, JUnit4 & JUnit Vintage compatibility
-7) Support for JUnit on gradle < 4.6
+7) Support for JUnit on gradle < 4.6 (Will be on different branch)

 ## Known Caveats:
 1) Many versions hard-coded